Nero Wolfe: Nero Wolfe (1981)

-A Nero Wolfe Mystery (A&E Network)
+Nero Wolfe (A&E Network)

 Independent producer Michael Jaffe's efforts to secure the rights to the Nero Wolfe stories date back to his earliest days in the business.
 In the mid-1970s he was working with his father, Henry Jaffe, a successful attorney turned producer, when the Nero Wolfe rights came on the market.
 Warner Bros. wanted to adapt the Zeck trilogy for a feature film and approached Henry Jaffe, who traveled to New York to negotiate with the agent for Rex Stout's estate but lost out to Paramount Television.

 "We finally got this opportunity", said Michael Jaffe.
 "I had chased the rights numerous times.
 One of the reasons that I never actually tried to make it as a series was that I didn't believe a network would ever let us make it the right way.
 Then A&E came along, and Allen Sabinson.
 I've known him for years and years.
 He swore he'd let me make it the right way.

 In March 2000, Maury Chaykin (as Nero Wolfe) and Timothy Hutton (as Archie Goodwin) starred in The Golden Spiders: A Nero Wolfe Mystery, a Jaffe/Braunstein Films co-production with the A&E Network.
-High ratings led to the original series, A Nero Wolfe Mystery (2001–2002).
+High ratings led to the original series, A Nero Wolfe Mystery (2001–2002), most often called Nero Wolfe.

-Hutton had a strong creative hand in the A&E series, serving as an executive producer and directing four telefilms.
-A Nero Wolfe Mystery adapted the plots and dialogue of the Stout originals closely; unlike previous Wolfe adaptations, the series retained Archie Goodwin's first-person narration and did not update the stories to contemporary times.
+Hutton served as an executive producer and directed four telefilms.
+Nero Wolfe adapted the plots and dialogue of the Stout originals closely; unlike previous Wolfe adaptations, the series retained Archie Goodwin's first-person narration and did not update the stories to contemporary times.
 The episodes were colorful period pieces, set primarily in the 1940s–1950s.
 The production values were exceptional and critics responded favorably.

 Other members of the principal cast were Colin Fox (Fritz Brenner), Conrad Dunn (Saul Panzer), Fulvio Cecere (Fred Durkin), Trent McMullen (Orrie Cather), Saul Rubinek (Lon Cohen), Bill Smitrovich (Inspector Cramer) and R.D.
 Reid (Sergeant Purley Stebbins).
 In a practice reminiscent of the mystery movie series of the 1930s and 1940s, the show rarely used guest stars in the roles of victims, killers and suspects, but instead used the same ensemble of supporting actors each week.
 An actor who had been "killed off" in one show might portray the murderer in the next.
 Actress Kari Matchett was a member of this repertory group while also having a recurring role in the series as Archie Goodwin's girlfriend Lily Rowan; other frequent members of the troupe included Nicky Guadagni, Debra Monk, George Plimpton, Ron Rifkin, Francie Swift, and James Tolkan.

-Production of A Nero Wolfe Mystery coincided with Rex Stout's becoming a top-selling author some 30 years after his death.
-The series was released on Region 1 DVD as two sets (The Golden Spiders bundled with the second season), and as a single eight-disc thinpack set.
+Production of Nero Wolfe coincided with Rex Stout's becoming a top-selling author some 30 years after his death.
+A&E released the series on Region 1 DVD as two sets (The Golden Spiders bundled with the second season), and as a single eight-disc thinpack set.